Get to know Thailand

 Thai is the national language.
 English is widely understood in Bangkok and big cities.

 Buddhists 95%, Muslims 4%, Christians 0.5%, and others 0.5%

 - Government offices: open from Monday to Friday, from 08.30 to 16.30 hours.

 - Banking: most banks are open from Monday to Friday, from 08.30 to 15.30 hours.
 Some bank branches, particularly in shopping malls, are open on weekends.
 Currency exchange booths in Bangkok and other tourist destinations are open on weekends and until evenings.

-- Museums and Galleries: Thai museums and galleries are open typically open from 09.00 to 16.00 hours daily.
+- Museums and Galleries: Thai museums and galleries are open daily from 09.00 to 16.00 hours.
 Time may vary and some museums and galleries may be closed one day a week and/or on public holidays.

 - Shops and Department Stores: most shops are open seven days a week from 10.00 to 22.00 hours.
 The convenience stores may be open earlier and remain open until after midnight.
 Thai markets are open various hours depending on products they sell, with markets selling fresh food products from 06.00 hours until around 20.00 hours, while night markets are typically open around sunset and remain open until 22.00 hours or occasionally midnight.
 Convenience stores e.g. 7-11, Family Mart etc., located throughout Thailand are generally open 24 hours.

 - Post offices: Thailand postal service is reliable and efficient.
 Thailand post offices are open from Monday to Friday from 08.00 to 16.30 hours and Saturday from 09.00 hours until noon.
 All Thai post offices are closed on public holidays, though most major hotels can arrange to mail letters and parcels on your behalf.